alexthecat123/ESProFile/README.md

 Perhaps most convincingly, the CEO of Espressif himself actually [verified this on Facebook](https://www.facebook.com/groups/1499045113679103/permalink/1731855033731442) a few years ago!
 Scroll down and find the comment with over 100 likes where he refers to the ESP8266, and then read the replies to that comment to find his answer that's specific to the ESP32.

 One thing you'll notice when you search for info about ESP32 5V-tolerance is that some people say it works and others say it doesn't, but that not a single one of the people who says it won't work has actually tried it.
 They're all just saying that because they heard it from somewhere else or made some sort of assumption.
+## Q: Clearly ESProFile works with the Lisa, but does it work with the Apple ][ and Apple ///?
+The answer in the case of the Apple ][ is "I have no idea" because I don't actually have an Apple ][ ProFile interface card.
+But I would be pretty surprised if it didn't, and someone I know is working on testing this in the near future.
+If you've tried it, let me know so I can update this!

+Unfortunately, ESProFile does _not_ currently work with the Apple ///.
+I don't have my Apple /// with me right now, so I can't test it for myself, but I've had two people confirm this for me.
+Neither of them have the debug version of the board, so I don't have any data on why exactly it doesn't work, but I'm planning on looking into it once I'm reunited with my Apple /// again when I come home from college in May.
+Thanks to using DMA for ProFile data transfers, the Apple /// boasts the fastest transfer speeds of any ProFile-capable computer, so it's possible that it's just too fast and ESProFile can't keep up.
+Which would suck because the code is already pretty optimized and it would likely be impossible to fix.
+But it could also just be some weird timing thing in the bus handshaking, which would be completely fixable.
+We'll just have to wait and see.
+If you ordered the debug version of the board and want to hook it up to your logic analyzer and send me some traces of you trying to communicate with it from your Apple ///, then I'd love to take a look!

 # Building One
 With all that out of the way, let's talk about how to actually build an ESProFile!